Knowle, Bristol: History

 After World War I, Knowle became one of Bristol's principal estates under the 1919 Housing and Town Planning Act.
 The city's architects laid out garden-suburb streets at Knowle Park, one of four standardised showcase estates alongside Hillfields, Sea Mills and Shirehampton.
 Subsidised Wheatley Act housing of the later 1920s increased densities, and in the 1930s slum-clearance families from inner Bristol were rehoused in the southern fields now called Knowle West, formally part of Filwood ward but historically linked to Knowle.
 The Gaiety Cinema opened 1935 with capacity for around 800 people and featured a Moorish interior complete with wall-paintings of galleons and an under-floor hot-air heating system said to copy Roman practice.

 Following World War II, demolition of structures in the area began to make way for new housing.
-This included Knowle House, an 18th century villa on Talbot Road, which was demolished in 1949 despite protests.
+This included Knowle House, an 18th-century villa on Talbot Road, which was demolished in 1949 despite protests.
 Rapid population growth after World War II triggered the construction of new primary schools, branch libraries, and the modernist Broadwalk Shopping Centre which opened in 1974.
 Built at a cost of £4 million, the shopping centre was hailed by councillor Gladys Sprackling as "a social centre where you meet all your friends".

 Broadwalk later struggled to compete with larger retail parks in the area and by the 2020s had fewer than half of its units occupied.
-Plans approved in principle in 2023, marketed as Redcatch Quarter, would replace the complex with mixed-use blocks of up to twelve storeys, 820 flats and a new cinema and library.
+Plans approved in principle in 2023, marketed as Redcatch Quarter, would replace the complex with mixed-use blocks of up to twelve storeys, 820 flats and a new cinema and library..
+Following community input in 2025, the plans for the number of homes were scaled back to approximately 500, and the maximum height of the new buildings on the western part of the site was reduced from twelve to three storeys.